 Propagating Anthurium crystallinum Via Root Division

-It is the easiest and most successful method of propagation.
-It is because the plant already possesses a well-developed root and shoot system.
+It is the easiest and most successful propagation method because the plant already possesses a well-developed root and shoot system.

 Step 1: Moisten the soil of your Anthurium crystallinum a day before propagating it.

-Loosen the top 25% of the soil.
-Then, take the plant out of the pot gripping the base of its stem.
+Step 2: Loosen the top 25% of the soil.
+Then, take the plant out of the pot, gripping its stem’s base.

 Step 3: Untangle all the roots.
 Simultaneously, remove the soil from the plant.

 Step 4: Now, look for sister plants or offsets.
-Once you find it, gently separate the baby plant from the mother plant.
-Here, you can use a sterilized knife or blade to cut the roots you find separating by hands difficult.
+Once you find it, gently separate the baby from the mother plant using sterilized pruners or knives.

 Step 5: Take a clean pot and layer its bottom with pebbles.
-Then, half fill the pot with soil, sphagnum moss, or LECA medium of your choice.
+Then, half-fill the pot with soil, sphagnum moss, or the LECA medium of your choice.